TimeEngine/timeengine/README.md

 [![NPM](https://nodei.co/npm/timeengine.png?downloads=true)](https://nodei.co/npm/timeengine/)

-See the Documentation of the project:
+See the Documentation of the project: (!! the documentation on the way !!)

 [http://timeengine.github.io](http://timeengine.github.io)

 From version 5.0.0, the project repository has moved to